-- 3. A minimum of 2.50 GPA from the last 24 hours of college credit if prior college coursework exists. - 4.
+- 1. Unconditional admission to the College. - Receipt of completed application for the Associate Degree Nursing Program by the published deadline. - A minimum of 2.50 GPA from the last 24 hours of college credit if prior college coursework exists. - 4.
 A minimum of 2.50 cumulative high school GPA if no prior college coursework exists (GED acceptable in lieu of high school transcript). - 5.
 Eligibility for: - a.
-English 101 and Math 100 as determined by college policy. - b.
-BIO 201 during the first term of nursing courses.
+English 101 and Math 100 as determined by college policy. - BIO 201 during the first term of nursing courses.
 (As a prerequisite to BIO 201, students must successfully complete BIO 103 or achieve a passing score on the ACCS approved placement exam.) - 6.
 Good standing with the College. - 7.
 Meeting the essential functions or technical standards required for nursing. - 8.
 Completion of the Test of Essential Academic Skills (TEAS) prior to application. - 9.
 Official transcripts from every college attended must be submitted to the Admissions Office prior to the published deadline. - 10.
 Unofficial transcripts from every college attended must be submitted with the nursing application prior to the published deadline.